How to Prevent and Treat Running-Related Hip Pain

 How Do You Relieve Hip Pain From Running?

-Make sure you check in with your doctor to give individualised care and recommendations.
-For some, it might help to ice the area several times a day (make sure you cover the ice pack with a soft wash cloth or blanket).
+Be sure to check in with your doctor to give individualized care and recommendations.
+For some, it might help to ice the area several times a day (be sure to cover the ice pack with a soft wash cloth or blanket).
 Gentle stretching or yoga may also provide some relief.
 If the pain improves, return to running slowly and decrease your distance and speed from before.
-If the pain returns, consult a sports medicine doctor or physiotherapist.
+If the pain returns, consult a sports medicine doctor or physical therapist.